-Whether test methods are used for research or finished products, knowing exactly what’s in starting cranberry materials and what you are looking for to test are essential and imperative.
+Whether test methods are used for research or finished products, knowing exactly what’s in starting cranberry materials and what you are looking to test are essential and imperative.
 For example, what is the percentage and volume of proanthocyanidins (PACs) found in whole fruit cranberry powder?
 Are they insoluble, soluble or both?
-To measure the amounts and types of bioactives in its cranberry ingredients, Fruit d’Or uses only the most technically advanced, reliable tests available: DMAC and butanol in measuring and testing for soluble and insoluble PACs.
+To measure the amounts and types of bioactives in its cranberry ingredients, Fruit d’Or uses only the most technically advanced, reliable tests available: DMAC and butanol for measuring and testing for soluble and insoluble PACs.

 “Accurate quantification of bioactive compounds, along with consistency, are critical factors that companies look for when selecting a supplier of quality cranberry (Vaccinium macrocarpon Ait.) ingredients,” agrees Complete Phytochemical Solutions CEO Christian Krueger, who has introduced breakthrough test methods for measuring cranberry’s soluble and insoluble proanthocyanidins PACs and has also developed new reference standards such as C-PAC.

-“The “A-type” proanthocyanidins (PAC) in cranberry fruit are the bioactive components that have been linked to improved urinary tract health, oral health and gut health.”
+“The ‘A-type’ proanthocyanidins (PAC) in cranberry fruit are the bioactive components that have been linked to improved urinary tract health, oral health and gut health.”